 As a property manager, and as a rental property owner myself, I always make it my strategy to create value for the properties I control and Philadelphia also makes that easy with its Philly 311 Program.
 If you are a Philadelphia landlord and you don’t have that smartphone app – get it now!

 The Philly 311 works online and allows you to easily, almost instantly report issues that the city will magically fix.
 Graffiti, abandoned cars, trash, contractor dumping, potholes, missing street signs, fallen branches, drug dealers, you name it; this app reports it for the city to fix it.

 The system allows you to report the issue, the phone app knows the location, you can add photos and track the progress and it even notifies you when it’s been resolved.

-You can then track your issue as it processed, worked on, and completed.
+You can then track your issue as it is processed, worked on, and completed.

-While Philly 311 isn’t perfect; and it’s not uncommon for unfixed things to be marked as fixed that clearly are not; but the app alerts you when its marked resolved and you can easily re-open it and clarify and even add more photos to show the inaccuracy.
+While Philly 311 isn’t perfect, and it’s not uncommon for unfixed things to be marked as fixed that clearly are not; the app alerts you when it’s marked resolved and you can easily re-open it and clarify and even add more photos to show the inaccuracy.

-I’ll end this article by saying that Property Management allows me to work with many different type of investors; and I’ve learned that the best, most successful, most profitable investors are those that creating value.
+I’ll end this article by saying that Property Management allows me to work with many different types of investors; and I’ve learned that the best, most successful, most profitable investors are those that create value.
 Not the ones that hope for luck or wait for the markets.